Kanishka Misra

 Other things:

-• I am also the author of minicons, a python package that facilitates large scale behavioral analyses of transformer language models.
+• I am the author of minicons, a python package that facilitates large scale behavioral analyses of transformer language models.

-• I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models!
+• I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models.

 Recent News